criblio/appscope/website/src/pages/docs/config-file.md

       field: .*
       value: .*

-    # The fs category includes filesystem operations like open, close, stat,
+    # The fs category includes filesystem operations like open, close,
-    # read, write, etc. The name, field, and value properties are regular
+    # and delete.
+The name, field, and value properties are regular
     # expressions applied to the corresponding event properties.
-Events will be
+Events
-    # generated when all match.
+    # will be generated when all match.
     #
     # Set $SCOPE_EVENT_FS to true or false to enable or disable this
     # category.
 The regular expressions can be set with